-Thinking of starting a business?
+Thinking of starting a business in 2025?
 Or perhaps you’ve already got one up and running?
 Either way, when it comes to doing business, there’s a lot more to it than just selling and profiting.
+In today’s competitive and fast‐evolving market, getting your legal foundations right is more important than ever.

 Every business needs to comply with all the relevant laws and regulations before it can truly achieve its goals.
-Understanding the regulatory compliance requirements for your industry is also crucial.
+Understanding the regulatory compliance requirements for your industry – whether you’re operating as a sole trader or a company – is absolutely crucial in 2025.

 What Laws Apply To My Business?

 This includes regulations regarding taxes, registration, employee relationships and much more.
-There’s a lot of ground to cover, so let’s get started.
+There’s a lot of ground to cover, so let’s dive in and explore the essentials.

 Registration Requirements

-For example, if you’re a sole trader or partnership, you’ll need an ABN.
-However, if you’re a company, you’ll need an ACN in addition to your ABN.
+For instance, if you’re a sole trader or operating a partnership, you will need an ABN – and if you’re taking the sole trader route, you might also want to check out our guide on operating as a sole trader for additional insights.
+However, if you’re forming a company, you’ll require an ACN in addition to your ABN.

 Australian Business Number (ABN)